 Add enough oil to a large skillet to cover the bottom by about 1⁄2 inch, or enough so that about half of the croquettes are submerged in oil.
 Set the pan over medium heat and let the oil get to 325-350 degrees F (I usually use an instant read thermometer for this).

 Then, carefully add the croquettes to the hot oil.
 To avoid crowding the pan, I usually do this in two batches.
-Flip them over using tongs halfway through cooking, and cook until they are golden brown on all sides.
-Place them on a paper-towel lined plate or cooling rack after cooking to drain excess oil before serving.
+Flip them over using tongs or a fork halfway through cooking, and cook until they are golden brown on all sides.
+Place them on a paper-towel-lined plate or cooling rack after cooking to drain excess oil before serving.

 2. Air Fryer Method